Hiking Cup and Saucer Trail on Manitoulin Island

 What is the Trail’s Cultural Significance?

 The cultural significance of the Cup and Saucer Trail starts at the name and continues to its storytelling history.
-The trail’s name in Ojibwe is “Michigiwadinong” meaning “bluff in a shape of a spearhead” and it is the place Nanabush laid down his spearpoints fleeing Iroquois warriors.
+The trail’s name in Ojibwe is “Michigiwadinong” meaning “bluff in the shape of a spearhead” and it is the place Nanabush laid down his spearpoints fleeing Iroquois warriors.
 Nanabush (also known as Nanabozho and other variations) is important in Ojibwe storytelling culture.

 How Hard is the Cup and Saucer Trail?